bngarren/checkmate.nvim/README.md

 ---
 ---When you change a todo's state, it can automatically update related todos based on their
 ---hierarchical relationship.
 Only "checked" and "unchecked" states are propagated - custom
----states remain unchanged but influence the propagation logic based on their behavior type.
+---states remain unchanged but influence the propagation logic based on their type.
 ---@field smart_toggle checkmate.SmartToggleSettings
 ---
 ---Enable/disable the todo count indicator (shows number of child todo items incomplete vs complete)